Entro01/ImageSearch/README.md

 1. Go to AWS SageMaker and create a SageMaker domain.
 2. Create a notebook instance in the domain where you will execute the provided scripts.
 3. Refer to the official AWS SageMaker documentation for detailed steps: [AWS SageMaker Getting Started Guide](https://docs.aws.amazon.com/sagemaker/latest/dg/gs.html).
-4. Once the domain and notebook are set up, create a DynamoDB table and then proceed to use the `processing_template_phash.ipynb` file.
+4. Once the domain and notebook are set up, create a DynamoDB table and then proceed to use the `similar_image_checker_runner_scripts/processing_template_phash.ipynb` file.

 ## Creating and populating the DynamoDB Table